objsys/ooberrt/README.md

 path to the library file to reference the ooberrt_a.lib file (Windows) or libooberrt.a file (Unix, Linux, or Mac OSX).

-License
+### License

-The COPYING.txt file within this package contains information on the open source license.
+The LICENSE file within this package contains information on the open source license.
 This license allows open source redistribution of the source and binary files in the library; however, it does not grant permission to redistribute applications containing code generated with the ASN1C compiler.
 For that, a license to the ASN1C SDK (any configuration) is required.